 Currently, ARM64 support is not available for other JFrog products.

-Artifactory, Xray, Mission Control, and other JFrog products all need to be set with static IP addresses.
+Artifactory, Xray, and other JFrog products all need to be set with static IP addresses.
 These services also need to be able to communicate directly with each other over the same LAN connection.
 Hosting these services in geographically distant locations may cause health checks to temporarily fail.
 Ensure the ports are open and no firewalls block communications between these services.

 JVM Memory Allocation

 While not a strict requirement, we recommend that you modify the JVM memory parameters used to run Artifactory.

 You should reserve at least 512MB for Artifactory.
 The larger your repository or number of concurrent users, the larger you need to make the -Xms and -Xmx values accordingly.

 Set your JVM parameters in the system.yaml configuration file.